-2. Add 12 mL of the sodium hydroxide solution (1 M), with a 25 mL graduated cylinder.
+2. Add 12 mL of the sodium hydroxide solution (1 M), using a 25 mL graduated cylinder.
 Cover the flask with Parafilm, swirl the content then let it stand for at least 20 minutes.

-3. Add 5 mL of the sulfuric acid solution (2.5 M), and ca 2 mL of starch solution using a graduated disposable plastic pipette.
+3. Add 5 mL of the sulfuric acid solution (2.5 M), and approximately 2 mL of starch solution using a graduated disposable plastic pipette.

 4. Titrate the content of the Erlenmeyer flask with the iodine solution in the burette, until a dark color appears and persists for at least 15 seconds.
-Record the titration volume V_3 .
+Record the titration volume, V_3 .

-5. Repeat the procedure (steps 1-4) as needed.
+5. Repeat the procedure (steps 1-4).
+The analysis should be done in triplicates.

-Analysis n° V_3 / mL
+Analysis n° V 3 / mL

 1

 2

 3

 Reported value V 3 / mL